cs3110/textbook/src/chapters/modules/functors.md

 effective programming with the OCaml module system.
 Often it is necessary to specialize the output type of a functor to show a relationship between a type in it and a type in one of the functor's inputs.
-Thinking through exactly what constraint is necessary can challenging, though!
+Thinking through exactly what constraint is necessary can be challenging, though!

 ## Using Functors